45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

-Grow it in full sun and with well-drained soil.
-Give it plenty of room to fill in, as it will spread fairly quickly into a dense leafy mat.
+Grow it in full sun with well-drained soil.
+Give it plenty of room to fill in, as it spreads fairly quickly into a dense leafy mat.

-Dragon’s blood sedum has pale green leaves tinged by pink.
-In mid-summer, dense clusters of dark pink flowers emerge from the ends of the leafy stems.
+Dragon’s Blood sedum has pale green leaves tinged by pink.
+In midsummer, dense clusters of dark pink flowers emerge from the ends of the leafy stems.
 Leaves remain evergreen throughout the year, adding plenty of winter gardening interest.
-This plant is typically not bothered by browsing mammals.
+Browsing mammals typically don’t bother this plant.

 Drumstick Allium